What Should I Know About Lung Cancer Caused by Asbestos?

 • Swelling of the face or neck

-These symptoms typically only arise once lung cancer reaches a late stage of development, when the cancer is tougher to treat.
+These symptoms typically only arise once lung cancer reaches a late stage of development when the cancer is tougher to treat.
 People with a history of asbestos exposure should seek regular screening for asbestos-related diseases.

-How Is Asbestos Lung Cancer Diagnosed?
+How Is Asbestos-Related Lung Cancer Diagnosed?

+Tissue biopsies, imaging scans, blood tests and physical exams help to diagnose asbestos-related lung cancer.
 A biopsy may be extracted through a long needle or with a bronchoscope, which is passed down the throat and into the airways of the lungs.
+A pathologist must examine a biopsy sample of suspicious tissue to confirm a lung cancer diagnosis.

 Lung cancer x-ray

-An x-ray showing a patient with lung cancer.
+An X-ray showing a patient with lung cancer.

-Lung Cancer Treatment
+Brachytherapy for Lung Cancer

 Treatment options for asbestos-related lung cancer include surgery, chemotherapy, radiation therapy and immunotherapy.